FarahAwadalla/Regex-to-NFA-/README.md

 # Regex to NFA Converter ⚙️

 A powerful tool built to convert Regular Expressions into Non-deterministic Finite Automata (NFA) using **Thompson’s Construction Algorithm**.
-This project was developed as part of the Theory of Computation (TOC) curriculum.
+This project was developed as part of the Theory of Computing (TOC) course.

 ---